NinjaSiren/Yes-Vehicles-finally/README.md

 - Nerfed abit of weapon accuracy percentages.

 v0.8b.2
--Added Naval Cannon.
+- Added Naval Cannon.
 (Dual 280mm cannon!)
--Added new Combat Extended only ammo types.
-(88mm, 120mm, and 280mm) -Added new raid strategies with no drop pods for vehicles only.
+- Added new Combat Extended only ammo types.
+(88mm, 120mm, and 280mm)
+- Added new raid strategies with no drop pods for vehicles only.
 (Fixes enemy raids with vehicles with no driver/passenger/gunner when its on drop pods.)
--Fixed raids patches for the new strategies.
+- Fixed raids patches for the new strategies.
--Added compatibility with Allow Tool and Ignite Everything mods. ([O21] Vehicle Framework compatibility fixed.)
+- Added compatibility with Allow Tool and Ignite Everything mods. ([O21] Vehicle Framework compatibility fixed.)
--Nerfed vehicle and vehicle parts box market values.
+- Nerfed vehicle and vehicle parts box market values.
--Buffed fuel consumption of all vehicles.
+- Buffed fuel consumption of all vehicles.
--Added weaponCardinalDirection as stated for v0.4 of [O21] Vehicle Framework for weapon facing fix from sideward to forward when not in use.
+- Added weaponCardinalDirection as stated for v0.4 of [O21] Vehicle Framework for weapon facing fix from sideward to forward when not in use.

 v0.8b.2 Patch #1
 - Fixes the Hospitality Bug where guests cannot spawn.